Jurgita-DS/micro-blog/README.md

 # Micro blog project #

 This is a repository for learning web development with Flask.
-The project was to create a Micro blog application.
+The objective of the project was to create a Micro blog application.

 ### Micro blog ###